and NBC News

-Being a wealthy residential area, Nassau has seen its share of frauds and financial crimes.
-In one instance, a financial adviser, Paul Sullivan was allegedly charged with wire fraud after he executed a number of unauthorized trades and lost large sums of money on these trades.
-Sullivan reportedly got many of his friends and people from his community to invest who trusted him and his skill as a stockbroker and he abused this trust.
-According to one of the victim’s securities fraud attorneys in Nassau, his client was defrauded out of his entire life’s savings.
-This is the case with many victims of Ponzi scheme or securities fraud, where they lose all their savings and homes to foreclosure.
-Another reported Ponzi scammer, Peter Dawson lived in a multimillion dollar home in Huntington and was purportedly known for a lavish lifestyle which he financed by bilking 53 clients out of $11 million.
+In another instance, a financial adviser, Paul Sullivan was allegedly charged with wire fraud after he executed a number of unauthorized trades and lost large sums of money on these trades.
+Sullivan reportedly got many of his friends and people from his community to trust him and his skill as a stockbroker so they would invest and he abused this trust.
+According to one victim, he was defrauded out of his entire life’s savings.
+This is the truth for many victims of Ponzi schemes or securities fraud, life savings are lost and homes are foreclosed.
+Another reported Ponzi scammer, Peter Dawson lived in a multimillion-dollar home in Huntington and was purportedly known for a lavish lifestyle which he financed by bilking 53 clients out of $11 million.
 Most of his victims were middle-class retirees living in New York and Florida, and to keep his Ponzi scheme alive he convinced them to take out second mortgages on their homes.
-Nassau DA’s office auctioned his home and possessions like expensive cuff links to recoup the losses for his investors.
+Nassau County District Attorney’s office auctioned his home and possessions like expensive cufflinks to recoup the losses for his investors.

-In another bizzare case, the SEC won a $34million judgement against a stone company executives, PermaPave, and a Nassau county lawyer and ex-SEC counsel Fredric Aaron.
+In another bizarre case, the SEC won a $34,000,000 judgment against tone company executives at PermaPave, and a Nassau County lawyer and ex-SEC counsel Fredric Aaron.
 They colluded to run a Ponzi scheme between 2006 and 2010, where they raised more than $260 million from over 140 investors by falsely presenting the demand for their product and health of the company, including issuing misleading press releases.
 Aaron allegedly used his former position in the SEC’s office to reassure investors about the safety of their investments.
 In a typical Ponzi scheme fashion, the investments went to fund the lifestyle of the schemers.
 Our securities fraud attorneys in Nassau have managed to secure large settlements for many victims of investor fraud.

 In 2016, Nassau County’s top prosecutor, Arlene Markarian, also created a new unit focused on crimes against the elderly including financial crimes, because of a recent trend of financial exploitation of the elderly.

-If anyone you know has been a victim of Ponzi scheme, unscrupulous broker conduct, elder financial, affinity fraud, real estate schemes or any such questionable financial activity take action now by calling 212-943-1233, or emailing email@example.com.
+If anyone you know has been a victim of the Ponzi scheme, unscrupulous broker conduct, elder financial, affinity fraud, real estate schemes or any such questionable financial activity take action now by calling (212) 943-1233 or emailing firstname.lastname@example.org.